crucifix illustration

 They crush people with unbearable religious demands but never lift a finger to ease the burden.Matthew 23:4 (NLT)

-When we are living under the influence of this religious spirit, we quickly develop fixed and often unrealistic expectations of the people around us.
-When those expectations aren’t met, we become angry, disillusioned and offended.
+Living under the influence of this religious spirit quickly develops fixed and often unrealistic expectations of the people around us.
+When those expectations aren’t met, we become angry, disillusioned, and offended.

 When we suffer from this kind of religious hypocrisy, we tend to judge others by their actions but ourselves by our intentions.
 We develop a very serious spiritual condition called “plank-eye”.